-- 1.1 This Resettlement Policy Framework (RPF) has been prepared conforming to the National laws, the State laws and the World Bank involuntary resettlement policy.
-The policy framework describes the principles and approach in avoiding, minimizing and mitigating adverse social impacts that may arise in improving the proposed road network under Second Tamil Nadu Road Sector Project (TNRSP-II).
-The framework also provides process for consultations, impact assessment, census and socio-economic surveys and preparation and implementation of mitigation plans. - 1.2 Government of Tamil Nadu (GoTN) has proposed to improve about 600km of State Highways to two-lane/four-lane carriageway and carryout maintenance of about another 600km of roads under Second Tamil Nadu Road Sector Project (TNRSP-II).
+- 1.1 This updated Resettlement Policy Framework is applicable for both Second Tamil Nadu Road Sector Project-TNRSP (parent project) and Additional Financing (AF).
+The proposed AF for TNRSP will support the Government of Tamil Nadu (GoTN) in scaling up road widening and strengthening efforts of the road network in the state.
+The proposed works under AF will cover seven additional roads in different parts of the state. - 1.2 This updated version of the Resettlement Policy Framework (RPF) takes into account of the experience and lessons learnt in the ongoing parent project and is in conformity with the National laws, the State laws and the World Bank involuntary resettlement policy.
+The policy framework describes the principles and approach in avoiding, minimizing and mitigating adverse social impacts that may arise in improving the proposed road network under Second Tamil Nadu Road Sector Project (TNRSP-II) and Additional Financing.
+The framework also provides process for consultations, impact assessment, census and socioeconomic surveys and preparation and implementation of mitigation plans. - Government of Tamil Nadu (GoTN) has taken up the improvement of about 600km of State Highways to two-lane/four-lane carriageway and is carrying out the maintenance of about another 600km of roads under Second Tamil Nadu Road Sector Project (TNRSP-II).
 The aim of the project is to improve the performance of the State's Road Transport Network by improving road conditions and capacity, and improve the State's capacity to plan, develop and maintain the Tamil Nadu Road Networks.
-GoTN has approached the World Bank for financing the road-projects and the detailed design of 11 road-projects totaling about 435km of State Highways has been finalised and the resettlement plan confirming to this policy framework is being prepared.
-Since the detailed design for 3 road-projects under Public Private Partnership (PPP) mode comprising of about 150km is yet to be finalised, the preparation of resettlement plan for these road-projects cannot be undertaken presently, necessitating a Resettlement Policy Framework (RPF) to guide in carrying out Social Impact Assessment (SIA) and the preparation of Resettlement Plan (RP) for these road-projects. - 1.3 All road-projects proposed under TNRSP-II will be screened for social impacts and will comply with this policy framework irrespective of the source of finance or modality of finance including road-projects under Public Private Partnership (PPP).
-Further, missing bypasses and realignments that are being executed or under consideration by the State, irrespective of the source of financing, and not part of the road-projects proposed under TNRSP-II, but are required for the realization of the objective of the project will also comply with this policy framework, with the exception of: (i) those road-projects where administrative sanction had been accorded, prior to the issue of Government Order (GO) approving the Final RPF for TNRSP-II; and (ii) stretches maintained by NH, NHAI and local bodies.
+GoTN has availed the World Bank financing for the project and prepared separate resettlement plans for 11-road projects implemented under Engineering Procurement Contract (EPC) mode totaling about 428km of State Highways and 3-road projects under Public Private Partnership (PPP) mode totaling about 146km, confirming to the policy principles of the approved Resettlement Policy Framework, 2014.
+GoTN has now proposed to seek additional loan from the World Bank for improving 7-road projects totalling about 109km, necessitating the updating of the Resettlement Policy Framework, 2014, in line with applicable World Bank safeguard policies, existing National and State's laws and policies and the interpretation, clarifications and government orders issued related to land acquisition, rehabilitation and resettlement, including the lessons learnt from the findings of the midterm evaluation, to guide in carrying out Social Impact Assessment (SIA) and the preparation of Resettlement Plan (RP) for these proposed 7-road projects. - 1.4 All proposed road-projects and road projects under implementation under TNRSP-II as well as additional roads under Additional Financing will be screened for social impacts and will comply with this policy framework irrespective of the source of finance or modality of finance including road-projects under Public Private Partnership (PPP).
+Further, missing bypasses and realignments that were executed or under consideration by the State, irrespective of the source of financing, and not part of the road-projects proposed under TNRSP-II, but are required for the realization of the objective of the project will also comply with this policy framework, with the exception of: (i) those road-projects where administrative sanction had been accorded, prior to the issue of Government Order (GO) approving the Final updated Resettlement Policy Framework, 2019 (RPF) for TNRSP-II; and (ii) stretches maintained by NH, NHAI and local bodies.
 The RPF will be reviewed and updated from time to time to ensure relevance and consistency with applicable National laws, State laws and the World Bank Operational Policy for Involuntary Resettlement (OP 4.12).
-In case the State Government provides any higher standards elsewhere or adopts in future, those will be made applicable under this framework in terms of compensation determination or otherwise.
+In case the State